 Demonstrating a commitment to your community is extremely important.
-You can do this in a variety of ways, such as volunteering at a hospital or nursing home, tutoring grade school kids at a community center or volunteering at a free clinic on weekends.
+In 2023/2024 we are seeing that medical schools especially value applicants who do community service within the realm of advocacy/social justice in any form.
+Consider more traditional volunteer venues such as volunteering at a hospital or nursing home, tutoring grade school kids at a community center or volunteering at a free clinic on weekends.
 Sometimes religious organizations have valuable community service programs and events.
-Medical school admissions committees love to see that you are service oriented, compassionate and understanding.
+Also look for opportunities that allow you to advocate for others; this is especially important now.
+Medical school admissions committees love to see that you are service oriented, culturally competent, compassionate, and understanding.

 On interviews, you will be assessed for your commitment to medicine and your understanding of it.
 You therefore need to demonstrate that you have explored the field of medicine enough to know that this is what you want to do.
 Shadowing a variety of physicians in different settings and from different disciplines will convince admissions committees that you have the exposure to make an informed decision about your career choice.